daviderandino/LLM-Agents-for-Collaborative-Test-Case/README.md

 ## 4. The Evaluation (How you score points)
 - It's not enough to generate code; you must demonstrate that it works.
 The document requires at least one of these methods:

-    - Test Coverage: Run the generated tests and measure how much of the original code they touched (Line Coverage or Branch Coverage).
+    - **Test Coverage**: Run the generated tests and measure how much of the original code they touched (Line Coverage or Branch Coverage).

-    - Mutation Testing: Use a tool (like mutmut) that inserts fake bugs in the original code.
+    - **Mutation Testing**: Use a tool (like **mutmut**) that inserts fake bugs in the original code.
 If the agents' tests fail, it means they're good (they "caught" the bug).
 If they still pass, the tests are weak.

 ## In summary:
 - Input: Take a Python function (e.g. calculate_discount).